oroinc/documentation/user/back-office/system/workflows/index.rst

    - **If checked**, all workflow steps are displayed in the workflow widget.
    - **If not checked**, only the steps that have actually been performed are displayed."

-..
-TODO add some clue on how to plan a workflow

 .. _doc-workflows-actions-create-designer:

 Designer Section
 ^^^^^^^^^^^^^^^^

-..
-TODO rethink and adapt

 The **Designer** section consists of a table and an interactive chart representations of a workflow.